bgoonz/gists-revamp/_CURRENT/674c3f16/Basic-Web-.md

 ### Node.js

 Test if you have Node.js installed by opening an Ubuntu terminal and typing `node --version`.
-If it reports "Command 'node' not found", then you need to follow these directions.
+If it reports “Command ‘node’ not found”, then you need to follow these directions.

 1.  <span id="9098">In the Ubuntu terminal, type `sudo apt update` and press Enter</span>
 2.  <span id="806b">In the Ubuntu terminal, type `sudo apt install build-essential` and press Enter</span>
 3.  <span id="5f3a">In the Ubuntu terminal, type `curl -o-             https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh |             bash` and press Enter</span>
 4.  <span id="2abd">In the Ubuntu terminal, type `. ./.bashrc` and press Enter</span>
 5.  <span id="3c16">In the Ubuntu terminal, type `nvm install --lts` and press Enter</span>
-6.  <span id="d567">Confirm that **node** is installed by typing `node --version` and seeing it print something that is not "Command not found"!</span>
+6.  <span id="d567">Confirm that **node** is installed by typing `node --version` and seeing it print something that is not “Command not found”!</span>

 ### Unzip